BrandonHe/sdl_android_guides/docs/Displaying Information/Alerts/index.md

 An alert is a pop-up window with some lines of text and optional soft buttons.
 When an alert is activated, it will abort any SDL operation that is in-progress, except the already-in-progress alert.
 If an alert is issued while another alert is still in progress, the newest alert will simply be ignored.

-### Dismissing the Alert
-The alert will persist on the screen until the timeout has elapsed, or the user dismisses the alert by selecting a button.
-There is no way to dismiss the alert programmatically other than to set the timeout length.

 ### Alert UI
 Depending the platform, an alert can have up to three lines of text, a progress indicator (e.g. a spinning wheel or hourglass), and up to four soft buttons.
 #### Alert without soft buttons